Flavor of the Weak: Background

 American Hi-Fi was formed by musician Stacy Jones in 2000, former drummer for cult favorites Letters to Cleo and Veruca Salt.
 He recruited several close friends in Boston initially to play cover songs.
 That same year, Jones was invited to participate in recording the Nina Gordon solo album Tonight and the Rest of My Life in Maui, and brought the group along to rehearse.
 Bob Rock, veteran rock producer, was involved with Gordon's album and lent his services to the band as well after hearing Jones' demos.

 The song's title "Flavor of the Weak" is a play on the term "flavor of the week."
-Jones wrote the song for a female friend that he felt was being treated poorly by her boyfriend.
+Jones wrote the song for a female friend whom he felt was being treated poorly by her boyfriend.
 "My angle wasn't 'she should be with me.'
 It was, 'Man, these guys are idiots,'" he said.
 He wrote and sang the song from her perspective, and Rock felt the song had immediate potential.
 He suggested he sing from his perspective instead, and also contributed the idea for its opening guitar riff.
 Its genesis was swift: the quartet recorded and completed the song in one evening.
 Jones took influence for the tune from power pop groups like Teenage Fanclub and Fountains of Wayne, but also older artists like Cheap Trick.
 In 2016, the band re-recorded the song, along with its 2001 debut album American Hi-Fi, in acoustic form on American Hi-Fi Acoustic.